Cognitive Psychology and Emotions in User Interface Design

 Giving personality to a brand and creating a persona is a very complex, holistic step in creating an emotional design.
 However, there are also other methods that can serve a similar purpose.
 These are among others:

-• surprises: surprise amplifies our emotional response.
+• surprises: a surprise amplifies our emotional response.
 The moment of surprise compresses emotions, which makes the event better remembered.
 It also breaks users’ behavioural patterns.
 Surprises should be positive, kind, and should pay attention to the individual user.

 • anticipation: announcing the occurrence of some new event, functionality, opportunity, or simply change can help build audience desire and engagement.
 Unlike surprise, when the user has time to reflect on the upcoming experience, the emotion builds slowly and binds the user to fantasies about the event.